Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Tax residency is a factual determination.
 Making a claim — "I am tax resident in Portugal" — requires evidence to support it.

 The types of documentation that support a residency claim include: travel records (entry/exit stamps, flight records, immigration data), lease agreements or property ownership records, local bank account statements, utility bills, health insurance enrollment, social ties (club memberships, children's school enrollment), and local tax filings.
+The documentation gap analysis maps what authorities actually look for and how they evaluate gaps in the record.

 The structural gap most nomads face: they have strong evidence of departure from their home country (cancelled lease, closed bank accounts, one-way flight) but weak evidence of establishment in any new country.
 No long-term lease, no local tax registration, no utility bills in their name.
 They have left but have not, in documentary terms, arrived.